L3x25/Lexer1917/README.md

 - 🇪🇸 I understand Spanish, Catalan, English and a bit Italian.
 - 🎂 My birthday is 31st of December.
 I am 17 years old now.
 - 🤔 My real name is Alex, but my friends call me Lex and Alexa.
-- 💖 I have a girlfriend, her name is Lucia, and she live in Murcia, Spain.
+- 💖 I have a girlfriend, her name is June, and she live in Basque Country, Spain.

 <!---
 Lexer1917/Lexer1917 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.